jschiefer/BeagleChoo/README.md

 The [Märklin 60116 Digital Connector Box](https://www.maerklin.de/en/products/details/article/60116/)
 provides an attractive and cost-effective interface to a model railroad.
 It is designed to be used in conjunction with a [Märklin 60657 Mobile Station (also known as "MS2")](https://www.maerklin.de/en/products/details/article/60657).
-The MS2 is a handheld controller that talks to the 60116 over a CAN link, using a format that [has been published by Märklin (in German)](https://www.maerklin.de/fileadmin/media/service/software-updates/cs2CAN-Protokoll-2_0.pdf).
+The MS2 is a handheld controller that talks to the 60116 over a [CAN bus](https://en.wikipedia.org/wiki/CAN_bus) link, using a format that
+[has been published by Märklin (in German)](https://www.maerklin.de/fileadmin/media/service/software-updates/cs2CAN-Protokoll-2_0.pdf).
 The 60116 works as a track protocol processor.
 The protocol spec calls this a Gleisformat Prozessor, and I will use GFP as an acronym in this document.
 The GFP translates CAN bus messages from the